tamazs/cds25-tutorial-auth/tutorials/01_session.md

 `api-clients.ts` instead of the generated clients from `client/src/models/generated-client.ts` directly.

+> [!CAUTION]
+> When using Bearer tokens in your own projects, it is important that the token
+> is only ever included in calls to your own back-end.
+> It should NEVER be included in calls to third party APIs.

-Now that we got the low-level token plumbing in place then we can use it in a hook proving nice interface for our React components.
+Now that we got the low-level token plumbing in place then we can use it in a hook providing nice interface for use in our React components.

 Replace `client/src/hooks/auth.tsx` with: